2025

 Besides keeping up with the ever-changing job data and employment law, the underlying core of any HR generalist is performance management.

-This means that the HR generalist, just like the HR manager, must have the skills that allow them to fix performance issues and prevent them before they occur.
+This means that the HR generalist, like the HR manager, must have the skills to fix performance issues and prevent them before they occur.
 If excellent HRIS knowledge is the core hard skill, then performance management is the ability that nurtures that skill.

-It’s not a generalist’s full-time job to merely know their way around a computer or different departments.
+Knowing their way around a computer or different departments is not a generalist’s full-time job.
 A human resource professional must also learn how to implement efficiency across the company.

-Since the HR generalist’s job predominates with other employees, the job can be unpredictable.
+The job can be unpredictable since the HR generalist’s job predominates with other employees.

 The same goes for regulating company benefits and creating employee programs, recruitment programs, and innovative employment practices that keep the human resources machine running.